FedCCRL: Federated Domain Generalization with Cross-Client Representation Learning: Method

 After cross-client feature extension, we extract representations and generate predictions for each batch, which are then used to compute the overall loss.
 Let $\mathcal{Z}$ denote the representation space.
 We formalize the model $f$ as $f = g \circ h$, where $h: \mathcal{X} \rightarrow \mathcal{Z}$ represents the representation encoder and $g: \mathcal{Z} \rightarrow \hat{\mathcal{Y}}$ denotes the classifier.
 We extract representations and produce predictions as follows:

-Subsequently, we utilize supervised contrastive loss for representation alignment, as defined in Equation \ref{eq: feature alignment loss}, and employ Jensen-Shannon divergence for prediction alignment, as specified in Equation \ref{eq: js divergence}, to ensure consistent predictions between the original and generated samples.
+Subsequently, we utilize supervised contrastive loss for representation alignment, as defined in \cref{eq: feature alignment loss}, and employ Jensen-Shannon divergence for prediction alignment, as specified in \cref{eq: js divergence}, to ensure consistent predictions between the original and generated samples.